KurdyMalloy/CKEasyWifiConfig/README.md

 ##Why##
 ###Problem###
-Most sketches that you find in the examples always hard-code the wifi settings in the sketch; this is kind of problematic if every time that you want to connect to a different network you have to change code and rebuild the sketch and reload it on the board.
+In most example sketches that you will find, the wifi settings are always hard-coded in the sketch; this is kind of problematic if every time that you want to connect to a different network you have to change code and rebuild the sketch and reload it on the board.
 ###Solution###
 This library will let you configure the wifi shield with settings read from a configuration file saved on a SD card loaded on the shield.
 So to change the settings, you just have to change the configuration file on the SD card.
 This is a lot better especially when your device is deployed in a project.